dliappis/logstash/README.md

 Built artifacts will be placed in the `LS_HOME/build` directory, and will create the directory if it is not already present.

-You can build a Logstash snapshot package as tarball or zip file
+You can build a Logstash snapshot package as tarball or zip file:

 ```sh
 ./gradlew assembleTarDistribution